 Figure 7.2 illustrates the heath care sector perspective potential budget impact of lecanemab treatment, based on the annualized wholesale acquisition cost (\$26,500 per year of treatment), and the health care sector threshold prices to reach \$50,000, \$100,000, and \$150,000 per QALY.
-Approximately 5% of the roughly 280,000 patients could be treated without crossing the ICER potential budget impact threshold of \$777 million per year over five years at the annualized wholesale acquisition cost of \$26,500 per year.
-Approximately 9% of patients could be treated each year without crossing the budget impact threshold at the \$150,000 per QALY threshold price, increasing to approximately 16% of the population at the \$100,000 per QALY threshold price.
+Approximately 5% of the eligible population could be treated without crossing the ICER potential budget impact threshold of \$777 million per year over five years at the annualized wholesale acquisition cost of \$26,500 per year.
+Approximately 9% of patients could be treated without crossing the budget impact threshold at the \$150,000 per QALY threshold price, increasing to approximately 16% of the population at the \$100,000 per QALY threshold price, and increasing to approximately 59% of the population at the \$50,000 per QALY threshold price.